yu132563/Path-Correlated-Travel-Time-Discrepancy-and-Joint-Observation-System-Design/README.md

 - An unrecognized `MODEL_TYPE` value falls through to the `Anomaly_2D` branch, so the spelling should be checked carefully.
 - The default `quick` profile still contains multiple independent velocity realizations and events.
 Use `smoke` for a smaller diagnostic run on a resource-constrained machine.
 - Velocity-arrival checkpoints can be reused between runs.
 Use a separate `OUTPUT_DIR` after changing physical or experimental parameters to avoid mixing incompatible results.

-## License

-No open-source license has been added automatically.
-Only the code's rights holder can decide whether and how to license it for third-party use.
-After ownership is confirmed, an appropriate license such as MIT, BSD-3-Clause, or GPL-3.0 may be added at the repository root.